Fatenelmarzouki/FTRU-E-Commerce/README.md

 **Back-End:** PHP, Laravel

 ## License
-The Laravel framework is open-sourced software licensed under the MIT license.
+The Laravel framework is open-sourced software licensed under the `MIT license`.